lfender6445/FluxServer-Java/README.md

 ** GRANT ALL PRIVILEGES ON fluxui.* TO 'fluxui'@'localhost' WITH GRANT OPTION;

 ## run the app server
-* unzip to the filesystem root in /www/ (should be /www/jboss-as-7.1.1.Final-fluxui/) ** ./bin/standalone.sh --server-config=standalone-full.xml -b 0.0.0.0
+* unzip jboss-as-7.1.1.Final-fluxui.zip to the filesystem root in /www/ (should be /www/jboss-as-7.1.1.Final-fluxui/)
+* run the server with...
+** ./bin/standalone.sh --server-config=standalone-full.xml -b 0.0.0.0

 ## build and copy the application to the appserver for deployment